MediaComem/comem-archidep/ex/revprod-deployment.md

 revprod backend and landing page in your browser, you should be able to create testimonials in the backend page.

 Note that the URL switches from `http://revprod-landing.john-doe.archidep.ch` to `http://revprod-backend.john-doe.archidep.ch` (and back) when you navigate from the landing page to the Share page.
-The user can clearly see that these are two separate sites.
+Both components use exactly the same theme so that the transition is seamless, however by looking at **the URL** the user can clearly see that these are **two separate sites**.

 ![From the Revprod landing page to the backend](../images/revprod-landing-switch.png)
 ![From the Revprod backend to the landing page](../images/revprod-backend-switch.png)